Link Search Menu Expand Document

 Configuration > Networking > NAT

 NAT allows for multiple sites with overlapping IP addresses to connect to a single SD-WAN fabric.
-You can configure SNAT (Source Network Address Translation), DNAT (Destination Network Address Translation), destination TCP, and UDP port translation rules to LAN to SD-WAN fabric traffic in the ingress and egress direction.
+You can configure SNAT (Source Network Address Translation), DNAT (Destination Network Address Translation), destination TCP, and UDP port translation rules that apply to all LAN to WAN traffic in the ingress and egress directions.
+Configured rules apply to all traffic including tunneled traffic, internet bound traffic, and other passthrough traffic.
 The following address translation options are supported:

 • 1:1 source and destination IP address translation